silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

 This PowerShell script automatically changes your desktop wallpaper to a random image from a specified folder.
 It's designed for ease of use and runs silently at system startup or user log-in, ensuring a fresh and surprising desktop background every time you start your computer, log in, or based on a set interval.

 # Features
-- **Random Selection**: Chooses a random wallpaper from a specified folder.
+- **Random Selection**: Chooses a random wallpaper from a specified folder and sets it as the desktop background.
 - **Customizable**: Easy to set up with your own folder of images.
 - **Error Logging**: Optionally logs errors for troubleshooting without disturbing the user experience.